 Learn about ESRs in more details

-The novelty of the MonoGutHealth approach is that it exposes ESRs to new knowledge on the importance of early-life colonization and establishment of the microbiome in the GIT for later development and health.
+The novelty of the MonoGutHealth approach is that it exposes ESRs to new knowledge on the importance of early-life colonization and establishment of the microbiome in the Gastro-intestinal tract for later development and health.

 The consortium is convinced that this provides a yet largely unexploited opportunity to substitute for the prophylactic use of antibiotics, Zn and Cu currently used to treat livestock health issues, which can reduce the build-up of antimicrobial resistance and improve the sustainability of livestock production.